 Higher risk activities are where:

-- you plan to use herbicides to control aquatic weeds in or on water, and/or
+- you plan to use herbicides to control aquatic weeds in or on water

-- the spray location is within a designated site (for example, a Site of Special Scientific Interest, Special Area of Conservation, Special Protection Area or Ramsar), or
+- the treatment location is within a designated site (Site of Special Scientific Interest, Special Area of Conservation, Special Protection Area or Ramsar),

-- the spray location is within 1 kilometre of a drinking water abstraction point (including private water supplies), or 500 meters of an abstraction point
+- the treatment location is within 1 kilometre of a drinking water abstraction point or 500 meters of any other type of licenced water abstraction point

 Checking your location

-If you are unsure whether you can meet the low risk location criteria and therefore need a higher risk agreement, we can help you.
+If you are unsure whether you can meet the low risk location criteria we can help you.
 We offer an herbicide location screening service.

-Please note: We cannot tell you the precise location of some water abstractions.
+Please note we cannot tell you the precise location of some water abstractions.
 We can only tell you if the screening report returned results within the relevant distance.
-In such cases, we will advise you to contact the water supplier directly for further information.

 Our location screening will not identify private water abstractions.
 These abstractions are registered with local authorities.
 See the ‘Frequently asked questions about herbicide agreements’, below, for more information on private water abstractions.